ZYblend/Resilient-Pruning-Observer/README.md

 # Introduction
-The codes are for comparing the estimation performance of **L1 minimization without prior**, <br />
+The codes are for comparing the estimation performance of <br />
+**L1 minimization without prior**, <br />
 **weighted l1 minimization with oracle**, <br />
 **weighted l1 minimization with Pruning** <br />

-The theorem foundation can be found in our ongoing paper:
+The theorem foundation can be found in our ongoing paper: <br />
 **Resilient Pruning Observer Design for Cyber-Physical Systems under False Data Injection Attacks**

 If you use the whole codes or part of them, please cite the paper: